Engineering applications for Term 1 2026 intake are due Sunday Week 10 of Term 3 (23rd of November).

 Responsibilities

-- Design and develop the interior elements of Australia’s first hydrogen powered vehicle- the interior department focuses on developing the vehicles interaction with the chassis and occupant cell, with key focuses on ergonomics and comfort for passengers.
+- Design and develop the interior elements of Australia’s first hydrogen powered vehicle.
+The interior department focuses on developing the vehicles interaction with the chassis and occupant cell, with key focuses on ergonomics, comfort and innovative designs.

-- Design and manufacture bespoke elements including custom seats, central display, and steering wheel.
+- Design and manufacture bespoke elements including custom seats, steering wheel, dashboard

 Thermal Engineer: Chassis and Bodywork